 - For the cocoa powder for the cupcakes, I used Cacao Barry Extra Brute cacao powder .
 You can use any dark cocoa powder you like, but remember that with a chocolate baked good, the cocoa powder is everything!

-- For the jumbo cupcake/muffin pan (6 cells, twice the capacity of a standard cupcake pan) I use this version.
-For the jumbo cupcake liners, I like to use dark brown or black liners like these with chocolate cupcakes, so they just sort of blend in with the dark cupcake.
+- For the jumbo cupcake/muffin pan (6 cells, twice the capacity of a standard cupcake pan) I use the Norpro Nonstick Jumbo 6 Muffin Pan.
+For the jumbo cupcake liners, I like to use dark brown or black liners with chocolate cupcakes, so they just sort of blend in with the dark cupcake.

 - For the white corn syrup (corn syrup with no colour), being in Canada I use Crown Lily White Corn Syrup, but a popular and comparable American brand is Karo.